Leadership Aria: Mapping The Art of Telling Your Story

-Marshall Ganz, Lecturer in Public Policy, Harvard College
+Marshall Ganz, Lecturer in Public Policy, Harvard University

-Leaders engaged in the urgent work of urban and rural education have an obligation to know how to tell the Story of Self: to students, to families, to the community, to teachers, to funders… We want to connect with the values that drive leaders because they are my values, our values, the community's values.
+Leaders engaged in the urgent work of urgent education have an obligation to know how to tell the story of self to students, families the community, to teachers, and staff.
+We want to connect with the values that drive leaders because they are my values, our values, the community's values.
 We want to feel inspired.
 To feel hopeful.
 We want to feel your impatience with a system that allows our students to fail.
 We want to know how you turn anger, despair, and futility into hope, vision, and a plan.
-How does your Story intersect with the near and distant future for our students and families?
+How does your story intersect with the near and distant future for our students and families?
 What is the song you sing?

 Be fearless Dig deep

-M is for Moment: Take us to a moment that holds your Truth and defines you: a challenge or problem that you have worked through; an interaction with a student, family or community member.
-Tell a particular Story because the specific is universal and tells the Story of Us.
+M is for Moment: Take us to a moment that holds your Truth and defines you: a challenge or aspiration that you have worked through; an interaction with a student, family or community member.
+Tell a particular story because the specific is universal and tells the story of Us.
 Be succinct.

-A is for Audience: Know your audience to connect with them.
+A is for Audience: Know your audience so you can connect with them.
 Ask yourself: Why am I telling this particular story at this particular time?
 What do they already know?
 What new information do I bring to them?
 What do I want them to walk away chewing on, repeating or acting on?

-P is for Present tense: Tell your Story in the present tense to bring you and your audience closer to it.
-Do not use PP to repeat what you are saying.
+P is for Present tense: Tell your story in the present tense to bring you and your audience closer to it.
+Do not use Power Point to repeat what you are saying.
 PowerPoint can reduce your gorgeous orchestration to elevator music – your multi-dimensional self-portrait into a paint-by-numbers canvas.
 You are the storyteller.
 You have the power.
 You are what moves people to action.

 I is for Integrate and Inspire: Integrate your head and your heart to inspire the audience to feel and to act.